 MOOC on ‘pastoralism in development’: an online learning journey

-A rich and interactive online course will take participants on a learning journey based on the principle of self-discovery.
+A rich and interactive online course takes participants on a learning journey based on the principle of self-discovery.

 Senior fellow, Climate Change; team leader, climate resilience, productivity and equity in the drylands